brosenan/y0/doc/instaparser.md

 ```
 ## The Parser Function

+`instaparser` takes:
-`instaparser` takes a grammar string, the name of the language, a set of
+1. a grammar string,
+2. the name of the language,
-keywords representing identifiers and a single keyword representing a
+3. a set of keywords representing identifiers
+4. a single keyword representing a dependency module,
+5. a list module (maps with `:lang` and `:name`) representing _additional_
+   dependencies (usually used for the language semantic definition in $y_0$)
-dependency module, and returns a `:parse` function which can be placed in a
+and returns a `:parse` function which can be placed in a language map.
-language map.
 ```clojure
 (fact
  (let [grammar "compilation_unit = import* statement*